-If you need mental health treatment, the costs can add up fast.
-With any luck, a robust health insurance plan should cover most of the expenses associated with mental health conditions.
-However, rising copay and prescription costs mean that you'll likely have to pay something out of pocket.
-Plus, if you have some kind of insurance, it may be difficult to take advantage of free services.
-Most facilities will limit you to either paying full price out-of-pocket or using your insurance for treatment, and insurance might not cover everything.
+If you need mental health treatment, the costs may add up fast.
+In many cases, health insurance plans may cover most of the expenses associated with mental health concerns.
+However, rising co-pay and prescription costs mean you may have to pay a small fee out of pocket.

 Employee Assistance Plans

 Many employers and corporate employers have employee assistance plans.
 Although they may not be used for long-term care, the professionals you speak with could be able to help you find continuing treatment options with a licensed therapist that fits your budget.